willdearman/base_ddp/README.md

 }
 ```
 3) Launch project ``docker-compose up`` (Watch for any error messages)
-4) In a new terminal window
-5) As necessary create apps within project (in a new terminal window not showing docker messages)
+4) As necessary create apps within project (in a new terminal window not showing docker messages)
 ```
 docker exec -it projectnamehere_web_1 /bin/bash
 ./manage.py startapp appnamehere
 ```
 Dont forget to add the app name you created to ``INSTALLED_APPS`` in settings.py (don't forget the trailing comma)
-6) As necessary perform schema migrations
+5) As necessary perform schema migrations
 ```
 ./manage.py makemigrations appnamehere
 ./manage.py migrate